johnHostetter/manim-beamer/README.md

 Lastly, code is also provided that allows convenient use of slides containing captioned diagrams or tables.
 For the tables, it is possible to highlight particular rows of interest as well.

+## Troubleshooting :worried:
+- If you are having trouble with running 'manim-slides' command with the 'mbeamer' package (e.g., "qtpy.QtBindingsNotFoundError: No Qt bindings could be found"), please try the following:

+  `
+  pip install manim-slides[pyside6]
+  `